 VA loans are among the easiest types of loans to qualify for.
 Veterans and active duty military personnel will not have their eligibility for a future VA loan negated by a short sale.
 A VA loan following a short sale will still have no down payment requirement and no mortgage insurance requirement .
 The only difference between the original VA loan and the new VA loan is that new loan will be for a lower amount if the entitlement was reduced.

-As long as the borrower is up to date on their payments and was up to date on their mortgage at the time of the short sale, then they can qualify for a second VA loan the day after the short sale is closed.
+As long as the borrower is up to date on their payments and was up to date on their mortgage at the time of the short sale, then they should be able to qualify for a second VA loan as soon as the day after their short sale is closed.

-A credit score of 660 and a short sale listing of “paid in full” also allows a borrower to qualify for a second loan immediately.
+A credit score of 660 and a short sale listing of “paid in full” may allow for a borrower to qualify for a second loan immediately.

-A VA loan applicant who had late mortgage payments at the time of the short sale, or who had a previous foreclosure or bankruptcy, will have to wait two years before they can qualify for another VA loan.
+A VA loan applicant that was late on their mortgage payments at the time of the short sale, or who had a previous foreclosure or bankruptcy, will have to wait two years before they can qualify for another VA loan.

 You have a VA loan and need to short sale